-With the fourth-largest economy in the world and a population of more than 80 million, Germany offers an impressive range of opportunities for international workers
+With a population of over 80 million, Germany provides a European hub of culture, the chance to learn the continent's second most-spoken language and an impressive range of job opportunities for international workers

 Jobs in Germany

 Home to Europe's largest economy, it's predicted that Germany will experience its ninth consecutive year of economic growth in 2018.
 This is due in part to a low unemployment rate of 4.2% and a high-quality education system focused on developing vocational skills to equip workers with the assets needed to succeed in their careers.

 The country provides a base for a range of multinational companies, including:

 It's not just the larger companies that contribute to Germany's successes - small and medium-sized enterprises (SMEs) and family-run businesses play a crucial role in the country's strong and stable economy.